LMFT vs Mental Health Counselor (LPC) – What’s the Difference?

 Licensed professional counselors (LPCs), who may specialize as mental health counselors, provide treatment and support to those who are experiencing mental health issues like stress, low- self-esteem, suicidal thoughts and grief.
 LPCs work with individuals as well as couples, families and groups who are undergoing stressful situations.

 LPCs evaluate their clients’ mental health and create treatment goals and plans.
-They work with their clients to help them develop the skills they need to change their behavior and achieve improved mental health outcomes.
+They work with their clients to develop the skills they need to change their behavior and achieve better mental health outcomes.

 LPCs may work in private practices as well as in hospitals, residential mental health facilities and outpatient mental health centers.